-:: Keep yourself dry and comfortable w this DIY waterproof beach blanket ::
+:: Keep yourself dry and comfortable w this easy picnic plaid or waterproof beach blanket DIY ::

-This free summer craft project idea of making a waterproof beach blanket for a garden picnic or for the beach is part of a series here at Fine Craft Guild.com called ‘How to Live in a Coastal cottage, many miles inland.
+This free summer craft project idea of making a waterproof picnic blanket, for the garden or the beach, is part of a series here at Fine Craft Guild.com called ‘How to Live in a Coastal cottage, many miles inland.

-A good old-fashioned waterproof beach blanket is what I should have made last week.
+A good old-fashioned waterproof beach blanket is what I should have made a few weeks ago.
 But I didn’t.
 I got all muddy and yucky.
 Time to do something about it, before my next outdoor picnic adventure.
 Let me share the craft tutorial for a waterproof beach blanket that I found.
 Then we can both create and use a wonderful waterproof beach blanket … for camping, the beach, and/or lazing around in your own garden.

-… after the rainstorm is over and the sun is out again!
+“After the rainstorm is over and the sun is out again!” the Martha Stewart design team reminded me.

 “Don’t let yesterday’s rainstorm